Introduction to Gray Hat Python

 This is how it looks like in Python(v2.7)

 Simple?
 Yes, it is.
-So, Python was not only easy to write and understand but also very compact.
-So, you might be wondering how did this lead to Gray Hat Python?
+So, Python was easy to write and understand and very compact.
+So, you might wonder how this led to Gray Hat Python.

 Python vs Gray Hat Python

 So, what exactly is Gray Hat Python?
 Why is it so different from our normal Python?
-The thing is, Gray Hat Python is nothing but programs written in Python by Hackers, Network-Stress testers and Reverse Engineers to create or crack a program.
-But the term Gray Hat is used because it is not exactly a beneficial or user software.
-It’s used to Secure or create security-breaking software.
+The thing is, Gray Hat Python is nothing but programs written in Python by Hackers, Network-Stress testers, and Reverse Engineers to create or crack a program.
+It’s useful to Secure or create security-breaking software.
+But Gray Hat is useful because it is not beneficial or user software.

-It can easily be used to test the limitations of a secure environment or break into a secure environment.
+It can easily be useful to test the limitations of a secure environment or break into a safe environment.
 That’s what Gray Hat means.
-And it’s far easier to do it in Python rather than doing it in C, C++ or java.
+And it’s far easier to do it in Python than in C, C++, or Java.
 Thus the name Gray Hat Python.
-Few examples I can think of are:
+A few examples I can think of are:

 • Writing key-loggers (for Hackers and Pentesters)